scriptonist/mgocrud/README.md

 `mgocrud` is a cli tool which can generate basic CRUD functions from a `golang` struct
 #### Example

-let the following be contents of `main.go`
+Following are contents of `main.go`

 ```
 package main